CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/OPS.1.1.4 Protection against malicious programs.md

 ### 2 1 Software vulnerabilities and drive-by downloads

-If IT systems are not adequately protected against malicious programs, which also requires, among other things, that patches have been brought in quickly and the protection mechanisms of application programs such as browsers are correctly configured, software vulnerabilities can be exploited to execute malicious code.
+If IT systems are not adequately protected against malicious programs, which also requires, among other things, that patches are brought in quickly and the protection mechanisms of application programs such as browsers are correctly configured, software vulnerabilities can be exploited to execute malicious code.
 In the so-called drive-by downloads, for example, it is sufficient to visit a malicious website.
 A vulnerability in the browser or in an installed plug-in such as Java or Adobe Flash can then be exploited to infect the IT system and provide the attacker with extensive control and access to the network of an institution.
 Particularly at risk here are IT systems that are not regularly updated, such as many smartphones.

 ### 2 2 Blackmail by ransomware